PrimeTDMomega/QuickWarp/README.md

 3. Restart the server.

 ## Commands
-QuickWarp introduces simple yet powerful commands to enhance the teleportation experience for players and administrators.

-### Basic Dimension Teleportation
-Players can use the following commands to switch between dimensions:

 - `/qw overworld`: Teleports the player to the Overworld.
 - `/qw nether`: Teleports the player to the Nether.